Thesis Proposal Examination

 The Thesis Proposal Examination is typically taken between twelve and twenty-four months following the successful completion of the Comprehensive Examination and more than nine months prior to the final PhD Dissertation Defense.
 The candidate must submit a written thesis proposal to the Doctoral Committee a minimum of two weeks prior to the oral examination date.

 In some circumstances, student advisors may recommend a different timeline for this examination, and students should discuss this possibility with their individual advisor.
 It is the responsibility of the advisor to communicate any modifications of the examination schedule to the Director of Graduate Programs.

 Grading and Evaluation

-The grading and evaluation of the Thesis Proposal Examination will not be announced until a review has been conducted by the entire faculty of the Department of Civil and Environmental Engineering.
-Possible examination outcomes are as follows:
+The grading and evaluation of the Comprehensive Examination will not be announced until a review has been conducted by the entire faculty of the Department of Civil and Environmental Engineering.

 - Unconditional pass: the student performs satisfactorily in both written and oral portions of the Comprehensive Exam.

-- Conditional pass: the student needs to satisfy a set of conditions before s/he can be considered as being deemed to have passed the Thesis Proposal Exam.
+- Conditional pass: the student must satisfy a set of conditions before s/he can be considered as being deemed to have passed the exam.
 The committee should be specific on the timeframe for completion of the conditions.
 A conditional pass should not be awarded when a portion of the exam is to be retaken.
 A conditional pass does not require another review by the committee.